 The risks associated are very minimal if it is properly applied.
 As with any drug therapy, there are occasions where unanticipated reactions occur, but these are very rare.
 Thousands of animals have been successfully treated with this therapy.
 The incidence of side effects is also minimal and is minimized by proper dosing, frequency, and duration of pressure and oxygen and proper compression and decompression procedures.

-How do I know if my horse would benefit from hyperbaric oxygen therapy?
+How do I know if my animal would benefit from hyperbaric oxygen therapy?

-The veterinarians at the University of Tennessee Veterinary Medical Center Equine Hospital and at other hyperbaric centers are good resources for consultation on the use of hyperbaric therapy in the horse.
-We continue to develop studies to review all the potential uses for this therapy in animals.
+The veterinarians at the University of Tennessee Veterinary Medical Center and at other hyperbaric centers are good resources for consultation on the use of hyperbaric therapy in animals.
+We continue to develop studies to review all the potential uses for this beneficial, cutting edge therapy in animals.